On Propositional Dynamic Logic and Concurrency: Sequent calculus for

 \begin{remark} Note that in \cite{acc:cur:gue:CSL24} the authors rely on the confluence of cut-elimination over finite approximations.
 This property is due to the fact that the system is inspired by the parsimonious linear logic \cite{mazza:15,maz:ter:15}, a variant of linear logic \cite{gir:ll} following the tradition of light and soft linear logic \cite{girard:98,laf:soft,maz:LLandP}.

-However, such a desirable feature is not possible in $\Spdl$ since this system is an extension of a sequent calculus for classical logic (see \Cref{rem:strat}).
-There we have to define \emph{non-deterministic} cut-elimination strategies.
-Note that the lack of confluence does not jeopardize our results because we are interested in proving cut-elimination, not in studying a Curry-Howard correspondence for $\PDL$ -- which would require a different approach because the denotational semantics of $\Spdl$ should extend the one of $\LK$ (see, e.g., \cite{par:lambdamu}). \end{remark}
+However, such a desirable feature is not possible in $\Spdl$ since this system is an extension of a sequent calculus for classical logic.
+For a simple example of non-confluence, consider the following critical pair of cut-elimination steps, known as a \emph{Lafont critical pair}:

+Therefore, we define cut-elimination strategies to avoid this issue, by forcing the strategy to be deterministic, fixing an arbitrary choice of cut-elimination steps whenever there are more than one possible step to apply. \end{remark}

-We first recall standard definitions on Scott domains and Scott-continuous functions. \begin{definition} Let $S$ be a set, $S'$ be a subset of $S$, and let $<$ be a partial order over $S$.
+We first recall standard definitions on Scott domains and Scott-continuous functions. \begin{definition} Let $S$ be a set, $S'$ be a subset of $S$, and let $\leq$ be a partial order over $S$.
 We say that $S$ is a \defn{directed set} if for all $x,y\in S$ there is $z\in S$ such that $x\leq z$ and $y\leq z$.
 An \defn{upper bound} of $S'$ is an element $x\in S$ such that $y\leq x$ for all $y\in S'$; a \defn{supremum} of $S'$ (also denoted $\mysup S'$) is an upper bound $x$ such that $x\leq y$ for any $y$ upper bound of $S'$.
 A $c\in S$ is \defn{compact} if for all direct subset $S'\subseteq S$ such that if $\mysup S'$ is defined and $c\leq \mysup S'$, then $c\leq x$ for a $x\in S$.

-A \defn{Scott domain} is a pair $\dom=\tuple{S,<}$ such that: \begin{itemize} \item $\dom$ is \defn{directed complete}: every directed subset of $S$ has a supremum;
+A \defn{Scott domain} is a pair $\dom=\tuple{S,\leq}$ such that: \begin{itemize} \item $\dom$ is \defn{directed complete}: every directed subset of $S$ has a supremum;

 \item $\dom$ is \defn{bounded complete}: every subset which has an upper bound has a supremum;

 \item $\dom$ is \defn{algebraic}: every element in $\dom$ can be seen as the supremum of a directed set of compact elements of $\dD$. \end{itemize}